 Pre-Clay Age Jericho - The Second Neolithic Age (5500 B.C.)

 The construction of houses in this period show tremendous progress from the previous age.
 Stone was used to lay the foundation, and the rest of the building was constructed of sun-dried brick.
 These bricks, however, were rectangular in shape with sharpened edges.
 The floor was made of a mud layer topped by a layer of lime.
 On top of this, they put a layer of soft lime, either dyed red or light blue, then polished the floor to attain a new gleam.

 The houses of this time varied in size, some standing at one story, others were two stories.
 The smaller "apartments" had rooms which measured 9.84 ft.
 (3m) by 22.97 ft.
 (7m).
 The larger dwellings had rooms which stood 21.3 ft (6.5m) by 16.4 ft.
 (5m).
 The houses were typically rectangular in shape, built around an open yard.
 The yard was 22.97 ft. long by 22.97 ft. wide, and was used for cooking.
 The walls were just over a foot and a half thick (1/2m).
 The ceilings were made of reeds and mud.

 Small statues were created using sun-baked mud, and these possessed a religious implication.
 Fertility goddess worship may be indicated by female statues.
 Archaeological finds have found evidence of ancestor worship as well.
 Nine skulls were found with painted faces, using lime, and two mother-of-pearls placed on the faces of each skull.

 SHARE YOUR THOUGHTS ON JERICHO.
 Did you know Jericho was such an ancient city?
 Have you ever visited, or lived, in Jericho?
 Click on the above link to give us your insights, thoughts, comments, and questions!

-The Late Neolithic Age Jericho (5000 B.C. - 4000 B.C.)
+The Late Neolithic Age (5000 B.C. - 4000 B.C.)

 The people living in ancient Jericho during this period of time, according to Kenyon, were marauders from the outside realms.
 These people may have been nomadic Bedouin.
-They settled at Tell es-Sultan, and even though no remains of their homes have been found, digs have produced looms, jasper beads, and mother-of-pearls dating from this era.
+They settled at Tell es-Sultan, and even though no remains of their homes have been found, digs have produced looms, jasper beads and mother-of-pearls dating from this era.

 Special vaults were used to bury their dead in groups.
 Skulls of prominent men were kept in mausoleums.
-Their remains have been closely studied, and have shown that the average lifespan of males from this age was 35.
+Their remains have been closely studied, and have shown that the average lifespan of males from this period was 35.
 Some males reached 50, but this was rare.
 During the early part of this period people lived in pits, and relied on agriculture and domestication of animals.

-As the age progressed, people became much more advanced and sophisticated than their predecessors.
-They lived in clay huts, and manufactured much more sophisticated forms of pottery.
+As time progressed people became much more advanced and sophisticated.
+They lived in clay huts and manufactured much more sophisticated forms of pottery.
 Their settlements and villages were enclosed in massive walls, and perhaps housed as many as 2,000 residents.

 Chalcolithic Age Jericho (4000 B.C. - 3300 B.C.)

 No evidence of ancient Jericho being inhabited at this time exists.
 Archaeologists point to two discoveries to support this theory.
 One of these discoveries is of a disintegrated layer of organic matter accrued on the Tell from this period, signifying the absence of activity in and around the city.
 Also, no remains have been discovered from this time.

 Author Rafael Ruppin dives into some of the most captivating and intriguing documents ever unearthed!
 Amazon.com presents The Jericho Scrolls.
 These 1,900 year old recollections of Julius Antigonos, a Roman Knight and Jewish Leader, shed invaluable light on the history of Israel.
 These documents were found buried in a leaden chest and sealed with tar from the Dead Sea.
 The Jericho Scrolls are a must have for fans of the ancient Near East!
 Click on the link below to re-direct to Amazon.com and view The Jericho Scrolls!